GSchoning/DSIpy/README.md

 ### 3. Dealing with Non-Linearity (Posterior Refinement)

-DSI relies on a linear surrogate ($d = \mu + Mx$).
+DSI relies on a linear surrogate ($d = \mu + M x$).
 If the physical relationship between observations and predictions is highly non-linear (e.g., threshold behaviors, saturation fronts), the surrogate may introduce a systematic structural error.
 DSIpy includes tools to **diagnose** this error (by running the surrogate on the prior) and **refine** the posterior predictions.

 **Step 1: Diagnose Structural Error**
 Generate a scatter plot of *True Physics* vs. *Surrogate Prediction* for your prior ensemble.